dsubias/in-the-wild_editing/README.md

 - `d_layers`: the number of convolutional layers in D.
 - `shortcut_layers`: the number of skip connections in G. **Notice**: also the number of STUs.
 - `stu_kernel_size`: the kernel size of convolutional layers in STU.
-- `use_stu`:  if set to false, there will be no STU in skip connections.
+- `use_stu`:  if set to False, there will be no STU in skip connections.
-- `deconv`: if set to false, there will be no deconvolutions in G, D and STUs.
+- `deconv`: if set to False, there will be no deconvolutions in G, D and STUs.
-- `one_more_conv`: if set to true, there will be another convolutional layer between the decoder and generated image.
+- `one_more_conv`: if set to True, there will be another convolutional layer between the decoder and generated image.
 - `batch_size`: batch size of data loader.
 - `beta1`: beta1 value of Adam optimizer.
 - `beta2`: beta2 value of Adam optimizer.
 - `g_lr`: the base learning rate of G.
 - `d_lr`: the base learning rate of D.
 - `n_critic`: the number of D updates per each G update.
-- `use_d`: if set to false, only G is trained.
+- `use_d`: if set to False, only G is trained.
 - `checkpoint`: the iteration step number of the checkpoint to be resumed. **Notice**: please set this to **~** if it's first time to train.
 - `att_min`: min attribute value for the teasers generated in the validation stept.
 - `att_max`: max attribute value for the teasers generated in the validation stept.